 This technique works best for tension headaches.
 Other types of headaches include sinus headaches, migraine headaches, and cluster headaches.

 Sinus headaches are often felt behind the forehead and the cheekbones.
-I will be posting a video soon to show points to use to help with sinus headaches.
+I will be posting a video to show points to use to help with sinus headaches.
 Inhaling the scent of eucalyptus oil may help sinus drainage as well as using a neti pot for cleaning the nasal passages of allergens.

 Migraine headaches are characterized by any of three signs.